 How to choose between a thesis and a non-thesis engineering degree program in Michigan?

-Choosing between a thesis and a non-thesis online engineering degree in Michigan depends on your career goals and learning preferences.
-A thesis program typically involves conducting original research and writing a detailed paper, which suits students aiming for doctoral studies or research-focused roles.
+Choosing between a thesis and a non-thesis online engineering degree program in Michigan depends on your career goals and learning preferences.
+Thesis programs require conducting original research and writing a detailed paper, ideal for students aiming at doctoral studies or research roles.
+Non-thesis options focus more on practical coursework and projects, which may suit professionals seeking to advance in industry roles.

 What options do students based in Michigan have for studying engineering abroad?